vfarcic/devops26/manuscript/99-the-end.md

 A few rose above the crowd.

-**Carlos Sanchez** was so kind to contribute parts of the **Choosing The Right Deployment Strategy** chapter.
+**Carlos Sanchez** was so kind as to contribute parts of the **Choosing The Right Deployment Strategy** chapter.
 He's one of those people that you MUST follow on social media.
-His articles are great and he is one of the most gifted speakers I ever saw.
+His articles are excellent, and he is one of the most gifted speakers I ever saw.

 In his own words...

 *I have been working for over 15 years in software automation, from build tools to Continuous Delivery and Progressive Delivery.
 In all this time I have been involved in Open Source, as a member of the Apache Software Foundation and contributing to a variety of popular projects such as Apache Maven or Jenkins.
-As I started playing with Kubernetes during its early days I created the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin), and recently started the [Progressive Delivery and Canary deployment implementation for Jenkins X](https://jenkins-x.io/developing/progressive-delivery/).*
+As I started playing with Kubernetes during its early days, I created the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin) and recently started the [Progressive Delivery and Canary deployment implementation for Jenkins X](https://jenkins-x.io/developing/progressive-delivery/).*

 **Joost van der Griendt** is one of those people that embrace a challenge wholeheartedly.
 We worked together for the same customer and quickly established a great relationship.
 From there on, he started helping me with discussions and advice on the subjects I worked on.
 Later on, he began contributing to this book.
 At times he was so proactive and helpful that I could not keep up with his pull requests.
 Just when I would think that I'm done for the day, I'd see a new pull request with more questions, changes, additions, and corrections.